getanteon/alaz/README.md

 Alaz runs on Linux Kubernetes clusters.
 Windows or MacOS are not supported.
 In the future, we plan to support Docker containers.

-Alaz is an ebpf application that uses [CO-RE](https://github.com/libbpf/libbpf#bpf-co-re-compile-once--run-everywhere).
+Alaz is an eBPF application that uses [CO-RE](https://github.com/libbpf/libbpf#bpf-co-re-compile-once--run-everywhere).
 Most of the latest linux distributions support CO-RE.
 In order to CO-RE to work, the kernel has to built with BTF(bpf type format) information.

 You can check your kernel version with ``` uname -r```